 One piece of sweet potato egg bake on small plate with fork, on a wooden surface.

 • Use any cheese you happen to have in the fridge for this.
 Cheddar, Monterey Jack and even feta are great here.
-But if you’re a fellow goat cheese lover like me, be sure to bookmark my cranberry goat cheese appetizer and fried goat cheese salad.
-Save the blueberry vanilla goat cheese for an Easter charcuterie board!

 • Want to use regular potato instead of sweet potato?
 Sounds great.
 You don’t HAVE to make this breakfast casserole with sweet potatoes.
-If you want to use a regular potato, I recommend a russet potato and it’s a 1:1 swap with the same cooking instructions.
+If you want to use a regular potato, we recommend a russet potato and it’s a 1:1 swap with the same cooking instructions.

 • When using different vegetables for this sweet potato breakfast recipe, you have to use your best judgement about which will need to be cooked before going into the casserole, and which can cook IN the casserole.